JuliaTesting/ReTest.jl/README.md

     end
 end
 ```
-A testset is guaranteed to run only when its parent's subject "partially matches"
+A testset is guaranteed to run only when its subject matches `pattern`.
-`pattern::Regex` (in PCRE2 parlance, i.e. `subject` might be the prefix of a string
-matched by `pattern`) and its subject matches `pattern`.
+Moreover if a testset is run, its enclosing testset, if any, also has to run
+(although not necessarily exhaustively, i.e. other nested testsets
+might be filtered out).

-If the passed `pattern` is a string, then it is wrapped in a `Regex` prefixed with
+If the passed `pattern` is a string, then it is wrapped in a `Regex` and must
-`".*"`, and must match literally the subjects.
+match literally the subjects.
 This means for example that `"a|b"` will match a subject like `"a|b"` but not like `"a"`
 (only in Julia versions >= 1.3; in older versions, the regex is simply created as
-`Regex(".*" * pattern)`).
-The `".*"` prefix is intended to allow matching subjects of nested testsets,
-e.g. in the example above, `r".*b"` partially matches the subject `"/a"` and
-matches the subject `"/a/b"` (so the corresponding nested testset is run),
-whereas `r"b"` does not partially match `"/a"`, even if it matches `"/a/b"`,
-so the testset is not run.
+`Regex(pattern)`).

 Note: this function executes each (top-level) `@testset` block using `eval` *within* the
 module in which it was written (e.g. `m`, when specified).